Ordination of women: Protestant

 Many Protestant denominations are committed to congregational governance and reserve the power to ordain ministers to local congregations.
 Because of this, if there is no denomination-wide prohibition on ordaining women, congregations may do so while other congregations of the same denomination might not consider doing likewise.

-Since the 20th century an increasing number of Protestant Christian denominations have begun ordaining women.
+Since the 20th century, an increasing number of Protestant Christian denominations have begun ordaining women.
 The Church of England appointed female lay readers during the First World War.
-Later the United Church of Canada in 1936 (Lydia Emelie Gruchy) and the American United Methodist Church in 1956 also began to ordain women.
+The United Church of Canada ordained (Lydia Emelie Gruchy) in 1936 and the American United Methodist Church began to ordain women in 1956.
 The first female Moderator of the United Church of Canada—a position open to both ministers and laypeople—was the Rev. Lois Miriam Wilson, who served 1980–1982.

 In 1918, Alma Bridwell White, head of the Pillar of Fire Church, became the first woman to be ordained bishop in the United States.
 Today, over half of all American Protestant denominations ordain women, but some restrict the official positions a woman can hold.
 For instance, some ordain women for the military or hospital chaplaincy but prohibit them from serving in congregational roles.
 Over one-third of all seminary students (and in some seminaries nearly half) are female.